open-policy-agent/opa/docs/docs/extensions.md

 OPA supports built-in functions for simple operations like string manipulation and arithmetic as well as more complex operations like JWT verification and executing HTTP requests.
-If you need to to extend OPA with custom built-in functions for use cases or integrations that are not supported out-of-the-box you can supply the function definitions when you prepare queries.
+If you need to extend OPA with custom built-in functions for use cases or integrations that are not supported out-of-the-box you can supply the function definitions when you prepare queries.